Azerbaijan-Armenia cease-fire takes effect | DW | 10.10.2020

 After nearly two weeks of clashes in Nagorno-Karabakh, Armenia and Azerbaijan have agreed to suspend hostilities.
-Reports emerged of shelling by both sides hours before the cease-fire came into effect.
+Reports have emerged of shelling by both sides in the hours before the cease-fire came into effect.

-Armenia and Azerbaijan agreed a cease-fire agreement in the disputed region of Nagorno-Karabakh.
-The cease-fire came into effect at noon local time on Saturday, following 10 hours of talks between diplomats in Moscow hosted by Russian Foreign Minister Sergey Lavrov.
+Armenia and Azerbaijan have agreed to a cease-fire in the disputed region of Nagorno-Karabakh, which came into effect at noon local time on Saturday following 10 hours of talks between diplomats in Moscow hosted by Russian Foreign Minister Sergey Lavrov.

 Since September 27, more than 400 people have been killed in fighting over the contested region.
 Nagorno-Karabakh is officially part of Azerbaijan, but under control of ethnic Armenian forces backed by Armenia since the end of a separatist war in 1994.